-- 2.3.6 The health and safety practices are reviewed and revised as required after major incidents or accidents. - 2.4 The Organization shall pay wages that meet or exceed minimum forest industry standards or other recognized forest industry wage agreements or living wages, where these are higher than the legal minimum wages.
+- 2.4 The Organization shall pay wages that meet or exceed minimum forest industry standards or other recognized forest industry wage agreements or living wages, where these are higher than the legal minimum wages.
 When none of these exist, The Organization shall through engagement with workers develop mechanisms for determining living wages. - 2.4.1 Wages paid by The Organization in all circumstances meet or exceed legal minimum wage rates, where such rates exist.